crabtr26/pytemplates/README.md

 [![Documentation: Sphinx](https://img.shields.io/badge/Documentation-Sphinx-08476D?style=flat)](https://www.sphinx-doc.org/en/master/)

 ## Description
-A basic template which includes proper package structure, imports, and a working setup.py.
+A basic template which includes proper package structure, imports, and a working `setup.py`.
 Includes flake8, pylint, isort, and pytest settings with configurations compatible with the black autoformatter.
-Pylint settings are based on the Google style standards for python.
-Package metadata and dependency information is stored in pyproject.toml.
+Pylint settings are based on the Google style standards for python and adapted for black compatibility.
+Package metadata and dependency information is stored in the pyproject.toml.

 ## Setup
 Using `virtualenv`: